Codeception/Codeception/docs/04-AcceptanceTests.md

 ## PHP Browser

 This is the fastest way to run acceptance tests, since it doesn't require running an actual browser.
-We use a PHP web scrapper, which acts like a browser: it sends a request, then receives and parses the response.
+We use a PHP web scraper, which acts like a browser: it sends a request, then receives and parses the response.
 Codeception uses [Guzzle](http://guzzlephp.org) and Symfony BrowserKit to interact with HTML web pages.
 Please note that you can't test actual visibility of elements, or javascript interactions.
 Good thing about PhpBrowser is that it can be run in any environment with just PHP and cURL required.

 Common PhpBrowser drawbacks: